Texas Raiders: Commemorative Air Force ownership

-The Commemorative Air Force (CAF), known as the Confederate Air Force before 2001, acquired the plane in 1967 for $50,000 or $80,000; sources differ.
-The plane was kept in Brownwood, Texas, as CAF's home airfield in Mercedes, Texas, was too short for a B-17.
+The Commemorative Air Force (CAF), known as the Confederate Air Force until 2001, acquired the plane in 1967 for $50,000 or $80,000; sources differ.
+The plane was kept in Brownwood, Texas, because CAF's home airfield in Mercedes, Texas, was too short for a B-17.
 A CAF photo taken around 1969 shows the plane painted white with a large U.S. flag on the tail.

 In July 1970, the plane was given its first historical paint job, that of the 366th Bombardment Squadron of the 305th Bombardment Group, with squadron code KY and call letter D on the fuselage and tail number 124592, suggested by retired general LeMay.
 In 1974, the CAF assigned the plane to its three-year-old Gulf Coast Wing.
-The plane received its Texas Raiders name around 1973 to honor Texas combat veterans; the name had not been used by any prior B-17.
+The plane was named Texas Raiders around 1973 to honor Texas combat veterans; the name had not been used by any previous B-17.

-Over about two decades, CAF worked to restore the plane to a B-17G configuration.
+Over two decades, CAF worked to restore the plane to a B-17G configuration.
 Tradeoffs made in consideration of budget included disabling turbochargers and the crew oxygen system.
 In 1977, the plane was repainted in the color scheme of the 533d Bombardment Squadron of the 381st Bombardment Group.
 The livery was inspired by a real B-17G plane, Princess Pat (42-97503), including squadron code VP with call letter X, but using the actual tail number of Texas Raiders.
 At this time, a ball turret and top turret were added, although the interior was not yet restored.